 The Airport is operated as a commercial business unit of Council, and is self-funded by revenue received from airport operations.

 The Airport supports a vibrant general aviation sector including pilot training, aircraft maintenance and repair work, freight and charter operations, emergency aero medical (patient transfer), search and rescue and bushfire fighting services (both fixed wing and helicopters), joy/adventure flights, private and recreational flying, and skydiving.
-For more information on these services download the below form.

 The rapid increase in drone operations in the vicinity of airports is a concern for airport and aircraft operators across the country.
 The Civil Aviation Safety Authority (CASA) has recently introduced new rules to better protect people and aircraft from drone operations.
 The new rules focus on the operation of recreational drones and restrict their use in the vicinity of airports.
 Council encourages drone operators to familiarise themselves with the new safety rules which are available at CASA’s new drone website: http://www.droneflyer.com.au/